Toronto FC wastes little time locking in contract extension for veteran Drew Moor

 "He and his family chose Toronto two years ago as a free agent.
 We're happy they have committed to stay and that we're able to keep a man of great character as well as an important, experienced leader as we defend our championship next season."

+"They both have both passports and we're extremely proud that they do," said Moor.
+"Obviously they don't understand how cool that is now but hopefully they'll understand one day."

-Moor was originally drafted by FC Dallas, sixth overall in the 2005 MLS SuperDraft.
+Moor was originally drafted by FC Dallas, sixth overall in the 2005 MLS SuperDraft, and played alongside Toronto coach Greg Vanney in Texas.
 He began his collegiate career at Furman University before moving to Indiana University where he won NCAA championships in 2003 and 2004.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.